 The department has its own Twitter page: https://twitter.com/strichardsart

-The GCSE results for Fine Art and Art, Craft and Design were excellent in 2020.
-The 9-5 pass rate was 100% with the Department gaining 13 Level 9s.
+The GCSE results for Fine Art and Art Craft and Design were excellent in 2021.
+The 9-5 pass rate was 100% with the Department gaining Seven level 9s.

 Pupils opt in the latter part of Year 9 for either the Edexcel Fine Art course or the Edexcel Art, Craft and Design course.
 Both courses require pupils to develop a portfolio of coursework and complete an externally-set task.